-Realistic assumptions are used in the calculation of the technical provisions.
+Realistic assumptions are used in the calculation of the Technical Provisions.
 Market assumptions have been set to be consistent with economic conditions prevailing at the valuation date.
 Non-market assumptions are set on a best estimate basis, following analysis of past experience, supplemented with industry data where experience data is not sufficiently detailed.
-An overview of the main assumptions used in calculating the technical provisions are outlined below:
+An overview of the main assumptions used in calculating the Technical Provisions are outlined below:

-- Interest Rates: The projected cash flows are discounted using the prescribed EUR risk-free interest rate term structures plus the Volatility Adjustment. - Persistency: Lapse and paid-up rate assumptions for the reinsurance portfolio are not assumed to be dynamic with interest rates given the very high level of moneyness of the guarantees in the current rate environment. - Mortality: Assumptions reflect standard population mortality projections and industry tables as well as internal experience with appropriate credibility weighting.
+- Interest Rates: The projected cash flows are discounted using the prescribed EUR risk-free interest rate term structures plus the Volatility Adjustment. - Persistency: Lapse and paid-up rate assumptions for the reinsured business are based on portfolio-specific experience.
+For the Group Life portfolio, the potential impact of dynamic policyholder behaviour is analysed and modelling such behaviour is not deemed justified at present.
+Dynamic behaviour reflective of simulated paths for interest rates is modelled for the Mass Lapse Inward Reinsurance portfolio, while additional volatility in lapse rates is also modelled reflective of the variability in portfolio lapse rates observed historically.

+- Mortality: Assumptions reflect standard population mortality projections and industry tables as well as internal experience with appropriate credibility weighting.
 Assumptions are differentiated by sex. - Expenses: Maintenance expense assumptions are determined with respect to the recurring costs incurred by Athora Ireland in servicing the in-force reinsurance obligations.
 This includes administrative expenses, investment operations expenses and claims management expenses.
+An expense overrun assumption is also determined to reflect the 'not-to-scale' expenses expected to be absorbed as future new business is acquired.

-During 2021 Athora Ireland updated its assumptions for persistency, mortality, and expenses.
+During 2023 Athora Ireland updated its assumptions for mortality, persistency and expenses.